JPFrankCS/cse15l-lab-reports/labReport2.md

 Today's post will be covering servers and `ssh` keys.
-Lets start by looking at an interesting Server I coded.
+Lets start by looking at an interesting server I coded.
 ```
 import java.io.IOException;
 import java.net.URI;